caprinux/caprinux.github.io/_posts/2021-05-19-Cyberthon-APCafe.md

 layout: post
 title: Cyberthon 2021 Finals - APCafe (pwn)
 date: 2021-05-19 22:00
-summary: Ret2Libc + Scanf Exploitation
+summary: Ret2Libc + Strlen Exploitation
 ---

 > We've received intel that APOCALYPSE is running a cafe as a front for their illegal activities.
 Although it seems like a regular cafe on the outside, serving local favourites such as Kopi-O, Milo, and Yuan Yang, we believe that something more sinister is going on.
 Could u try to find a way to break in so we can investigate further?